Why I now hesitate to use TeX

 If you are working on a team I'd highly recommend creating some form of container that sets up and shares the system that will build your

-Often this will be some sort of script that installs a bunch of system packages into some sort of VM.
+Often this will be some sort of script that installs a bunch of system packages into some sort of virtual machine or container environment.
 Even if you don't go the container route a bootstrapping script that installs the relevant packages and fonts is a good idea.
 Here's an example of one such script that I have used on a recent project:

 Effectively this is trying to deal with the lack of dependency management by writing your own one.
 Its not perfect since it won't necessarily result in the same build on multiple systems (for example the apt packages may change upstream, the git repo may change, etc).
 Creating containers will make this better but still won't quite get a 100% replicable build.
 That said this is far better than having nothing, by getting some dependencies documented via an installation script that specifies them you can save your team and your future self a lot of hassle.